jaipalreddy1503/travis-CI/README.md

 # travis-ci-python-demo
-Demonstrates some basic examples of how Travis CI can be included in your Python CI/CD pipeline.
+a Demonstrates some basic examples of how Travis CI can be included in your Python CI/CD pipeline.